MalaHard-RoboTech/.github/profile/README.md

 ## Hi there 👋

-Welcome to the GitHub organization of **MalaHard-RoboTech**, where we develop innovative robotic solutions for extreme environments.
+Welcome to the GitHub organization of **Alpine Robot**, where we develop innovative robotic solutions for extreme environments.

 ---